qbss/installit/README.md

 As of 29th January 2018, bash completion is now fully supported and working in insit.
 This is also gradually coming to other TFL programs, such as apt-undo-install, lspkg, simplify-ubuntu, and ubuntu-syschk, so watch this space!

+As of 6th April 2018, you can now use insit not only to download TFL content, but also other peoples'!
+See below for an idea as to how this can be achieved.

 ## HOW TO GET THIS INSTALLER

 Execute the following one-liner to download and install insit: